kycaine/kychain-proof-of-work/README.md

 2. Mining

 - The mining process records transactions from the mempool into a new block.
-- The time required for mining depends on the number of existing blocks in the blockchain.
+- The time required for mining +- 5 minutes.
 - Once mined, the block is added to the blockchain.
+- miner will get 100 reward if successfully mining the block
+- reward wll decrease 50% every 1000 block created

 3. Get Blockchain